kouts/eslint-config/README.md

 # @kouts/eslint-config

-> Custom ESLint and Prettier config with sensible defaults
+> Custom ESLint and Prettier config with Vue.js support and sensible defaults

 > [!NOTE]
 > Starting from v1, this ESLint config uses the [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new) and is only compatible with ESLint v9 or v8.50.0+.